inference-labs-inc/bits/bits/BIT-000X-proof-of-weights.md

 Though this proposal primarily exists to increase the level of security throughout the network, there are important considerations regarding the security of this update itself.

-Note that an additional concern would normally be the ability of validators to copy eachother’s proofs from extrinsics submitted to the chain, however this is made impossible through the use of the validator’s UID as one of the input signals.
-The blockchain will check the UID included in the proof against the submitting key to verify a match and mitigate this risk.

 An additional layer of security is provided by the recently executed Master Services Agreement with [ImmuneFi], which establishes a $100,000 bug bounty program aimed at incentivizing white-hat hackers to identify and report vulnerabilities within the [Omron] codebase.
 By proactively identifying potential flaws through external audits and community-driven bounty programs, the subnet will ensure continuous security vigilance.

+In the event that Inference Labs ceases to exist or Subnet 2 is deregistered, the work conducted remains secure as all development and contributions are open source.
+The Proof of Weights protocol is structured to operate independently of a subnet, ensuring that its core functionalities persist.
+The open-source nature of the project enables the broader community to scaffold and maintain decentralized infrastructure to execute all computations.

+Additionally, the incentive structure built into the subnet model encourages continuous development, fostering innovation in proof generation times and sizes, thereby mitigating chain bloat and promoting scalability as the number of subnets increases.

+Another potential concern is validators copying each other's proofs from extrinsics submitted to the chain.
+This risk is mitigated by incorporating the validator's UID as an input signal.
+The blockchain verifies the UID in the proof against the submitting key to ensure a match, preventing such copying.

 A significant concern related to the issue of weight copying exists in a situation where a dishonest validator employs artificially generated input data designed to mimic real-world data, in an effort to supply cryptographic proof that they operated within the subnet and effectively weight copy by generating valid proofs based on false pretenses.
 As described, this situation could present a challenge in that validators could observe resulting weight vectors across submissions and pre-emptively calculate consensus weights, using these calculations to craft input data designed to provide proven “perfect” consensus weights.